 And last but most certainly not least, stop by the Piazza Navona.
 And bring a lot of time with you.
 You wouldn't think by looking at the place that they used to hold chariot races here (Stadium Domitian), but I guess a lot can change in two thousand years, right?
 What hasn't changed much here since the 17th century however is the beautiful Fountain of the Four Rivers (Fontana dei Quattro Fiumi).
 This is Bernini's symbolic representation of the world's greatest rivers: the Ganges, Danube, della Plata and Nile.
 It's up to you to figure out which one is which (no the Mississippi wasn't included so don't ask).

 But that's not all.
 On the southern end of the Piazza Navona you can also enjoy the Fountain of the Moor (Fontana del Moro, also by Bernini) which, very much like the Trevi Fountain, depicts a sea scene with a representation of Neptune.
 Here he stands in the middle of a group of sea creatures and is surrounded by four Tritons, all blowing water out to their shells.
 You should take the time to walk around the fountain and spend some time looking at each figure to appreciate the contrast between the various figures and these two great fountains, as well.
 And while you are at it, enjoy the Fountain of Neptune (Fontana di Nettuno) "next door", a 19th century addition, the sixth fountain of this collection of five (your bonus).

 So, off to Rome with you.
 And once you've been there and seen all of this, then, at the very latest then, will you understand why you might need up to twelve long hours just to look at five little fountains.
-You just can't pull yourself away form them.
+You just can't pull yourself away from them.